About this article

-Even though it is the regular procedure for customers to mark on or more items for a return on bol.com, for instance, sometimes customers return an item in different ways.
+Even though it is a regular procedure for customers to mark one or more items for a return on bol.com, for instance, sometimes customers return an item in different ways.
 As bol.com does not offer the automated option to create a return, the only solution is to report it manually in bol.com's back-end.
 This procedure is similar to other channels that support channel returns.

 When updating a channel return, the empty 'Merchant return number' field gets a red border.
 What is that?

 Because the popup to handle returns is identical for both merchant and channel returns, there is a validation on the merchant return number text box.
 However, when submitting the update, the input from this field is only validated and stored if it concerns a merchant return – with an actual Merchant return number.